spacetelescope/stpsf/docs/jwst.rst

 (See JWST-RPT-029985 by Randal Telfer).
 Overall, the measurements are consistent with predictions from the nominal optical model.
 The departure of the data from the model curve has been determined to be from residual power in individual filters.
-In particular, the F323N filter has a significant extra defocus; WebbPSF includes this measured defocus if the selected filter is F323N.
+In particular, the F323N filter has a significant extra defocus; STPSF includes this measured defocus if the selected filter is F323N.